MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iocsqinsertirp.md

 Note that the <b>IoCsq<i>Xxx</i></b> routines use the <b>DriverContext</b>[3] member of the IRP to hold IRP context information.
 Drivers that use these routines to queue IRPs must leave that member unused.

-Callers of <b>IoCsqInsertIrp</b> must be running at an IRQL &lt;= DISPATCH_LEVEL.
+Callers of <b>IoCsqInsertIrp</b> must be running at an IRQL <= DISPATCH_LEVEL.
 The driver's callback routines must work correctly at that IRQL.